 The biggest mistake that I see when people are starting to learn to jump rope is they jump high, and the problem with that is you can’t get into a good rhythm, and it’s going to cause you frustration.

-The exception on when to jump high is if you are doing double unders.
+The exception is when to jump high if you are doing double unders.

-You just want to be half an inch off the ground because it has less impact on your body, knees, ankles, hips, and spine.
+You want to be half an inch off the ground because it impacts your body, knees, ankles, hips, and spine less.

 You want to make sure your jump is smooth and low.
-Plus to lessen the impact, do a two-foot jump because then your entire body weight is coming down on two feet as opposed to one foot.
+Plus, to lessen the impact, do a two-foot jump because your entire body weight is coming down on two feet instead of one foot.

 Remember, when I am doing a jump rope, you see my feet are barely coming off the ground, and my elbows are nice and tight.
 Movement is only happening at my wrists.

 4. How to Get More Out of Jump Roping?

 To increase the intensity, I can go to a running skip.
 Notice that I am always on my toes and my heels never touch the ground.

-Obviously, there are so many different variations with a jump rope.
-I can increase the intensity with higher knees, with double unders, with forward and back, and with side to side.
+There are so many different variations with a jump rope.
+I can increase the intensity with higher knees, double under, forward and back, and side to side.

 There is a ton of variety that you can do with the jump rope, and you will never run out of variety with the jump rope.

-One of the big reasons that I like the jump rope is, look where I am.
+One of the big reasons that I like the jump rope is to look where I am.
 I am in my living room.
 You can do jump roping anywhere and pair it up with any workout.
-You can pair it with strength and you are going to get an effective fat loss workout.
+You can pair it with strength and get an effective fat loss workout.

 5. What to do After Your Jump Rope Workout

 You will notice that your calves are going to be sore and tired.

-Make sure that you stretch out your calves after jump rope.
+Make sure that you stretch out your calves after jumping rope.

 That is it.